westpole/react-env-setup/README.md

 ## How to setup?

-Firstly, you should clone git repository into your local environment (desktop, laptop, etc.)
+Firstly, you should clone git repository into your local environment (desktop, laptop, etc.).

-Next, you should install NPM packages by running command below:
+Then there are two ways to install project.

+##### First

+Use `bash` script to setup project (it also works on Window with GIT Bash that was installed with UNIX command helpers).

+    ./setup-project.sh

+##### Second

+1. Copy GIT hook scripts into the GIT folder:

+        cp assets/git-hooks/* .git/hooks/
+        chmod +x .git/hooks/commit-msg
+        chmod +x .git/hooks/post-merge
+        chmod +x .git/hooks/pre-commit

+2. Install NPM dependencies:

         npm install

+3. Run unit tests to generate Test coverage data:

+        npm test

 ## How to run in development?

+Code base will be checked against `code style rule set` each time you start development.
+Application will be rejected if ESLint found any error.

+    npm start

 ## How to commit any changes to GIT repository?